fanoframework/fanoframework.github.io/security/form-validation/built-in-validation-rules/index.md

 To safely test antivirus validator, use [Eicar virus sample test file](http://www.eicar.org/download/eicar.com.txt).
 It does not contain actual virus so it is safe, but many anti virus vendors agree to report it as virus.
 ClamAV will report it with virus signature `Eicar-Test-Signature`.
 [Read Eicar test file for more information](https://en.wikipedia.org/wiki/EICAR_test_file).

+Please note that virus scanning is expensive task especially if you handle big file.
+You should think carefully about performance when using this validator.

 #### Null
 To use null implementation, use `TNullAv` class.